Skip to content

 Richard Schaefer, MD, MPH

-Like Osler, I am a colonel.
-Born and raised in Buffalo, NY, I was a US Army orthopaedic surgeon who lived and practiced in a number of places throughout the world.
+Like Osler, I’m a colonel.
+Born and raised in Buffalo, New York, I was a U.S. Army orthopedic surgeon who lived and practiced in many places around the world.
 Now at Johns Hopkins, my interests include medical education and humanism.
 It’s a privilege to be on the CLOSLER team.
-When not at work, I enjoy spending…
+When not at work, I enjoy spending time with…

 February 27, 2020 | 3 min read